Spectacle Reef Light: Current status

 The original second-order Fresnel lens (by Henry–Lepaute of Paris, France) was removed in 1982.
 It is now on display at the Inland Seas Maritime Museum (also known as the Great Lakes Historical Society Museum) at the Vermilion Light in Vermilion, Ohio.
 Since the Fresnel lens was replaced by a modern acrylic lens, the Spectacle Reef Light has continued to serve as an active aid to navigation as of 2007.

 In July 2005, "Spectacle Reef Light Station" was listed on the National Register of Historic Places as site #05000744, defined as "Located in northern Lake Huron, 10.3 mi.
 NNE of Ninemile Point, Benton Township, Michigan".

 Spectacle Reef Lighthouse was one of five lighthouses chosen for the "Lighthouses of the Great Lakes" series; the postage stamp was designed by Howard Koslow in 1995.
 One lighthouse was chosen on each of the Great Lakes for this series.
 The five lighthouses are Split Rock Light on Lake Superior, St Joseph Light on Lake Michigan, Spectacle Reef Light on Lake Huron, Marblehead Light (Ohio) on Lake Erie and Thirty Mile Point Light on Lake Ontario.

 In 2020, The Spectacle Reef Preservation Society was formed and swiftly began the process of restoring the lighthouse.

-Getting there

-As the light and crib are closed to the public, it can only be viewed closely by a private boat.
-It is a long way from shore in dangerous and open water, fraught with shoals.

-Shepler's Ferry Service out of Mackinaw City offers periodic lighthouse tours in the summer season.
-Its "Eastbound Tour" includes passes by St. Helena Island Light, and includes a luncheon.
-Schedules and rates are available from Shepler's.

-Another alternative is to charter a seaplane to make a tour of the Mackinac Straits and environs.

-As of 2008, the Great Lakes Light Keepers' Association operates a single annual "Grand Light Tour" that is conducted by Shepler's Mackinac Island Ferry, and it includes a pass-by of the Spectacle Reef Light.